DiannaMuradyan/Network-project/README.md

-# Server-Clients Quiz Game in C
+# 📝 Server-Clients Quiz Game in C
-The Client-Server Quiz Game is a networked application developed in the C programming language.
-It consists of a server that hosts a quiz by sending questions to connected clients, and clients that interact with the server by answering these questions.
-The quiz includes multiple-choice  questions.
-Questions and answers are separated by delimiters` "/" and "," for easy parsing .You can add as mush questions as you want in quiz.txt.
-The server randomly selects a specified number of questions for each client (e.g., five questions), then the server calculates and sends the client's total score.
-This project enhances understanding of network programming, file handling, and multithreading in C.

-P.S.
-Use gcc -o server  server.c servermain.c and  gcc -o client client.c clientmain.c in different terminals. if you want to connect with another PC as client,change the lookback IP address- 127.0.0.1 to your local IP address(prompt ifconfig in terminal to see your local IP address).
+The **Server-Clients Quiz Game** is a networked application written in **C** that allows multiple clients to connect to a server and play a multiple-choice quiz.

+The server reads questions from a `quiz.txt` file, sends them to the connected clients, evaluates their answers, and then sends back the total score.

+This project demonstrates concepts of **socket programming**, **multithreading**, and **file handling** in C.

+---

+## 🚀 Features

+- Server handles multiple clients simultaneously using **multithreading**.
+- Questions and answers stored in `quiz.txt` (customizable).
+- Supports **multiple-choice questions (MCQs)**.
+- Questions and answers are parsed using delimiters:
+  - `/` separates question from answer choices.
+  - `,` separates individual answer choices.
+- Server randomly selects a set number of questions for each client (e.g., 5).
+- Final score is calculated and sent back to the client.
+- Clients can run on the same machine or across different machines on the same network.

+---

+## 📂 Project Structure